8 Elements Of The Business Environment

 An economic environment consists of several economic factors that have a hand in the economic system of a geographical location and how a business unit under this location functions.

-The factors that influence an economic environment are usually a combination of the economic system, economic policies, trade cycle, economic resources, interest rates, inflation rate, employment, consumer income, capital structure, and several other factors.
+The factors that influence an economic environment are usually a combination of the economic system, economic policies, current stage in the business cycle, trade cycle, economic resources, interest rates, inflation rate, employment, consumer income, capital structure, and several other factors.

 An economic environment is dynamic and complex as it allows for interactions between business firms and economic market conditions like demand and supply factors and the government's economic policies.